-At this time your financial priorities have changed.
-You are probably more inclined to the idea of a savings/investment plan that guarantees the safety and integrity of your finances without exposing it to unnecessary risk and market volatilities.
+At this time your financial priorities have changed; you are probably more inclined to the idea of a savings/investment plan that guarantees the safety and integrity of your finances without exposing it to unnecessary risk and market volatilities.

 Like all important things in life, a comfortable retirement calls for well-calculated financial plans.
-And this involves vetting different cash ISAs, shares and stocks ISAs and identifying the one that has the highest potential of providing you with enough income to sustain you without risking everything you have.
+This involves vetting different cash ISAs, shares and stocks ISAs and identifying the one that has the highest potential of providing you with enough income to sustain you without risking everything you have.
 In such a case, we advise that you pay attention to both the highly secure ISAs with reasonable returns as well as other high-yield ventures that reduce investment risk through diversification.
 To help you get started, we have tested and tried different ISA providers and products and compiled a list of what we consider the friendliest ISAs for individuals in their 50s and 60s.

 Why consider ISAs when planning for your retirement?